josmar-crwdstffng/angular/docs/CODING_STANDARDS.md

 compatibility.
 * Avoid long or complex getters and setters.
 If the logic of an accessor would take more than three lines, introduce a new method to contain the logic.
-* A getter should immediately precede its corresponding setter.
+* A getter should immediately precede the associated corresponding setter.
 * Decorators such as `@Input` should be applied to the getter and not the setter.
 * Always use a `readonly` property instead of a getter (with no setter) when possible.